 Once you have finished taking your physical inventory, you will want to double check the following items on your taking sheets.
 First, check all “zero” entries, any item which has a zero quantity entry.
 You want to double check to be sure that you actually had none of that product in-house.
 Second, check the units of measure used during the inventory taking.
 Spot check a number of items to verify that the correct unit of measure was used so that things which are inventoried by the pound were indeed counted by the pound, items counted by the case were counted by the case, and so on.
 Third, double check large numbers.
 Verify that any entries with a large number are correct.
 Again, sometimes a large number may reflect that somebody has inventoried an item by the each instead of by the case (you have 16 eaches but it was counted as 16 cases).
 Fourth, verify that new purchases have been inventoried.
 These are items which are new purchases during month.

 Once you have checked your inventory taking sheets, it is time to enter your quantities into whatever accounting software your company uses.

 Continue the article on the verifying credits & transfers page.

 Download the free Managing Food Inventory PDF!

 Simply click the button below to share with a Tweet, on Facebook, or LinkedIn

 Did you find the information about

 Food Inventory - Taking Inventory useful?
-Or did you notice something which is missing on this page?
+Or do you have additional info or questions?